Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 We are using reverse engineering on our software to get back (similar) code.

 I will still push minor updates to source.
-(No releases will be made)
+(No Releases Will Be Made)

-Everything should be fine well before Summer 2024 ends.
+Everything should be fine well before Summer 2024 starts.
-(at this rate, the earliest is June 2024)
+(at this rate, the earliest is March 2024)

 We are hard at work restoring code, and promise updates until mid 2025.